ARCHIVED: What is Turnitin, and how does it work?

 Students can submit papers to Turnitin and to the Oncourse or Canvas Assignments tool simultaneously through the Oncourse or Canvas Turnitin integration.
 Instructors may also choose to set up classes directly on the Turnitin website for students to submit their papers to; contact your campus teaching and learning center for assistance.
 Instructors may choose whether or not students can see originality reports in either case.

 If you are an instructor, and you wish to submit student papers to Turnitin yourself (i.e., students have not submitted their papers with the Turnitin option enabled in Assignments), it's best to submit the papers directly through Turnitin.com, not through Canvas or Oncourse.
-You'll need to request an account, set up a class and assignment, and then submit the paper; contact your campus teaching and learning center for assistance.
+See At IU, how can I submit papers directly to Turnitin?

 For more about standards of academic integrity at IU, including disciplinary procedures for academic misconduct, see the Code of Student Rights, Responsibilities, and Conduct.